Accommodation Recognition Payment Scheme: Your questions answered

 What the scheme is and what it does

 The Accommodation Recognition Payment (ARP) is a tax-free monthly financial contribution of €600 available to you if you are providing accommodation to a person or people who arrived in Ireland under the EU Temporary Protection Directive since March 2022.
-This financial contribution is paid per property with a unique Eircode, not per person hosted.
+This financial contribution is paid per eligible property, not per person hosted.

 It is available to you if you are hosting in your own home or providing accommodation in a vacant property.